-Local Security Management Specialist (LSMS) - Where an incident of lost or damaged property is suspicious, the LSMS should be informed and a Datix report completed.
+Where an incident of lost or damaged property is suspicious, the Crime Reduction & Security Lead should be informed and a DATIX incident report completed.
 It is the responsibility of the patient or their representative to report the loss to the police if it seems to have resulted from criminal action.

-Patient Relations Team - The Patient Relations Team will provide assistance and support to patients in relation to the management of their property by the Trust.
+Patient Relations Team

+The Patient Relations Team will provide assistance and support to patients in relation to the management of their property by the Trust.
 This will include providing information about the complaints procedure and liaising with relevant departments to facilitate investigations into missing property.